IsThisApple/MAD24_PO4_Team3/README.md

    - Ability to text store Vendor - as a user
    - Ability to text user - as a store vendor

-7. **Feature 6: ShoppingCart & Checkout** - Jovan & Hpone (_Persistent Memory_)
+7. **Feature 6: Shopping Cart & Checkout** - Jovan & Hpone (_Persistent Memory_)
    - RecyclerView for items in the cart (Jovan)
    - Add/Subtract feature for each item in the cart (Jovan)
    - SQLite database for the shopping cart items (Jovan)
-   - Updated README file (Hpone)
+   - Update README file (Hpone)

 **Stage 2**

 1. **Feature 7: Double-Click and Text-To-Speech (TTS)** - Fariha (_Custom Gesture Handling & TTS Integration_)
-   - Integration of TTS to provide audio feedback for UI elements throughout the app, ensuring visually impaired users can interact with the app effectively; this includes reading out text labels, button descriptions, and other UI elements to aid in navigation and usability.
+   - Integration of TTS to provide audio feedback for UI elements throughout the app, ensuring visually impaired users can interact with the app effectively; this includes reading out text labels, button descriptions, and other UI elements to aid in navigation and usability
    - Implementation of double-click actions to distinguish between simple navigation (single-click for audio feedback) and execution of actions (double-click for performing actions), enhancing accessibility and usability by providing a clear and intuitive way for users to interact with the app
    - Development of a settings feature that allows users to enable or disable accessibility features (e.g. when accessibility features are enabled, all relevant UI elements provide audio feedback, and double-click actions are recognised and processed accordingly)
    - Utilisation of SharedPreferences to store and retrieve user preferences for accessibility features, thus ensuring that user settings are persistent across app sessions